RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Running xenia on Linux**

-_Note that xenia does not seem to run on the Steam Deck using the approach described below._

 Although xenia is officially only available for the Windows operating system it's still possible to run it on Linux.
 To accomplish this you need to run it via the Wine (or Proton) translation layer.

 How to setup Wine is covered in the [Running Windows emulators on Linux using Wine or Proton](USERGUIDE-DEV.md#running-windows-emulators-on-linux-using-wine-or-proton) section.

-Once Wine or Proton has been setup, download xenia and unzip it into `~/Applications/xenia`.
+Once Wine or Proton has been setup, download xenia and unzip it into `~/Applications/xenia/`

 Also create an empty file named `portable.txt` inside this directory.
 You should now have something similar to this on your filesystem:
 ```
 ~/Applications/xenia/LICENSE
 ~/Applications/xenia/portable.txt